stanford-policylab/opp/data_readme.md

 - citation_number in the raw data doesn't appear to be unique. i.e. citation "07M000645" is associated with two different dates, locations, and people
 - Only citations are included
+- violation represents charge_description in the raw data
+- disposition represents charge_disposition in the raw data
+- subject_race is based on the raw columns defendant_ethnicity and defendant_race, which are passed through

 ## Owensboro, KY
 ### 2015-09-01 to 2017-09-01